Boulder Laboratory for 3-Dimensional Electron Microscopy of Cells

 DESCRIPTION

-SUBIMSTAT subtracts one average image from another and uses standard
+Subimstat subtracts one average image from another and uses standard

-deviation or variance images to find the statistical significance of the
+deviation or variance images to find the statistical significance of

-significance rather than the difference.
+the level of significance rather than the difference.

-The average and standard deviation/variance images can be ones produced by
+The average and standard deviation/variance images can be ones produced

-pair of B files.
-One can then subtract any section in B from any section in
+images) and a pair of B files.
+One can then subtract any section in B

-A; A and B may be the same pair of files.
-Alternatively, a whole set of
+from any section in A; A and B may be the same pair of files.
+Alterna-

-corresponding sections can be subtracted between the two files.
+tively, a whole set of corresponding sections can be subtracted between

-The user is responsible for keeping track of how many samples were used in
+The user is responsible for keeping track of how many samples were used

-significance.
+its significance.

 Entries to the program: